NeuroTechX/ntx_slack_archive/eegdata.md

  >Well my research was focused on using COTS eeg headset to authenticate.
 So I enroll at 8H and I want access at 8h00m31s.
 Like with the fingerprint in the ipad.

+11/21/2017 4:55 PM

+ **r** :

+ >Anyway.
+I will test the type of cross validation that you have suggested.
+Thank you.